What’s the best pillow for breastfeeding?

 This post contains affiliate links.
 If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

-The only issue I really encountered was that sometimes babies weight could push the pillow away from you and baby would start to fall into the gap a bit.
-This especially becomes an issue as they get busier and heavier.
+The only issue I really encountered was that sometimes baby’s weight can push the pillow away from you and baby would start to fall into the gap a bit.
+This especially becomes an issue as they get busier and heaver.

 What do other moms think:

 I wanted to see what other moms thought so I asked in one of my mom groups!

 My main concern was that larger women may have trouble wrapping it around themselves as the pillows are not very big.
 Many reported that this was an issue and may not be the best nursing pillow for plus size moms.
 Unfortunately, the pillow she recommended has been discontinued.

 One woman also mentioned that as she is quite tall she had to lean over a lot which gave her a backache.
 Many reported that they still loved the boppy pillow as a prop/positioner for baby!

 Be sure to check out all my tips for preparing to breastfeed successfully.
 I’m telling you everything I wish I’d known!